jgieseler/starter-academic/content/publication/gieseler-2016/index.md

 publishDate: '2021-03-22T18:37:17.131243Z'
 publication_types:
 - '2'
-abstract: 'Context: During the transition from solar cycle 23 to 24 from 2006 to 2009, the Sun was in an unusual solar minimum with very low activity over a long period.
+abstract: '*Context.* During the transition from solar cycle 23 to 24 from 2006 to 2009, the Sun was in an unusual solar minimum with very low activity over a long period.
 These exceptional conditions included a very low interplanetary magnetic field (IMF) strength and a high tilt angle, which both play an important role in the modulation of galactic cosmic rays (GCR) in the heliosphere.
-Thus, the radial and latitudinal gradients of GCRs are very much expected to depend not only on the solar magnetic epoch, but also on the overall modulation level.
-Aims: We determine the non-local radial and the latitudinal gradients of protons in the rigidity range from ~0.45 to 2 GV.
-Methods: This was accomplished by using data from the satellite-borne experiment Payload for Antimatter Matter Exploration and Light-nuclei Astrophysics (PAMELA) at Earth and the Kiel Electron Telescope (KET) onboard Ulysses on its highly inclined Keplerian orbit around the Sun with the aphelion at Jupiter’s orbit.
-Results: In comparison to the previous A> 0 solar magnetic epoch, we find that the absolute value of the latitudinal gradient is lower at higher and higher at lower rigidities.
+Thus, the radial and latitudinal gradients of GCRs are very much expected to depend not only on the solar magnetic epoch, but also on the overall modulation level.<br>
+  *Aims.* We determine the non-local radial and the latitudinal gradients of protons in the rigidity range from ~0.45 to 2 GV.<br>
+  *Methods.* This was accomplished by using data from the satellite-borne experiment Payload for Antimatter Matter Exploration and Light-nuclei Astrophysics (PAMELA) at Earth and the Kiel Electron Telescope (KET) onboard Ulysses on its highly inclined Keplerian orbit around the Sun with the aphelion at Jupiter’s orbit.<br>
+  *Results.* In comparison to the previous A> 0 solar magnetic epoch, we find that the absolute value of the latitudinal gradient is lower at higher and higher at lower rigidities.
 This energy dependence is therefore a crucial test for models that describe the cosmic ray transport in the inner heliosphere.'
 publication: '*Astronomy & Astrophysics*'
 doi: 10.1051/0004-6361/201527972
 url_pdf : https://www.aanda.org/articles/aa/pdf/2016/05/aa27972-15.pdf